 Inside Plymouth Sound anchorage can be found in Barn Pool, due West of Drake's Island.
 This is sheltered in most westerly weather but it is worth buoying your anchor as the bottom is foul in some places.
 This anchorage is preferable at neap tides, as getting ashore is easier in the dinghy.

 North-east of the pier on Drake's Island is another option.
 Moorings in this vicinity belong to the Royal Marines.
 Beware of an underwater obstruction (0.9 m) 400 m due north of the pier.

-It should be noted that Millbay Marina shown on the charts does not take visiting yachts, only residents.
-The four marinas with plenty of room for visiting yachts are now listed starting in the West with Mayflower International Marina, followed by Queen Anne's Battery Marina, Sutton Harbour Marina, and Plymouth Yacht Haven.
+It should be noted that Millbay Marina Village shown on the charts does not take visiting yachts, only residents.
+The five marinas with plenty of room for visiting yachts are now listed starting in the West with Mayflower International Marina, followed by King Point Marina, Queen Anne's Battery Marina, Sutton Harbour Marina, and Plymouth Yacht Haven.
 Full entry details and visitors prices are now provided: ... read more